WayfaringBloke/dnd/writing/msns/2_Whiskey.md

 - Out from the slums into the dusty plains just north of Xim, grey brown wasteland where nothing grows.
 - Checkpoint Tuy Military
 - Somewhat friendly guard asks the purpose of your visit, very easy presence check.
+- Note the tank
 # Encounter 2
+-
+- Among snow and
 # Encounter 3

 # Encounter 4